shankhamj/shankhamj/README.md

 - 👋 Hi, I’m @shankhamj (shankhadip majumder)
 - 👀 I’m interested in product management, software and machine learning.
+I majored in machine learning from Georgia Tech and have a flagship MBA from IIM Ahmedabad.
 - 🌱 I am currently woring as a product lead in a US tech firm and do contract roles as a developer.
 I also run trading bots on the side!
 - 📫 You can check out more details about me on my [resume page](https://shankhamj.github.io/resume).